thegreatsid101/SE4A1-Projects/README.md

     java -version

-As we can Java 11 was installed successfully:
+As we can see Java 11 was installed successfully:

     ali@pop-os:~$ java -version
     openjdk version "11.0.15" 2022-04-19